-The Dodd-Frank Wall street Reform and Consumer Protection Act of 2010 and Section 14A of the Exchange act enables our stockholders to approve, on an advisory or non-binding basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the rules of the SEC.
+The Dodd-Frank Wall street Reform and Consumer Protection Act of 2010 and Section 14A of the Exchange Act enables our stockholders to approve, on an advisory or non-binding basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the rules of the SEC.
 This proposal, commonly referred to as the "say-on-pay" proposal, gives our stockholders the opportunity to express their views on our named executive officers' compensation as a whole.
 This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our named executive officers and the philosophy, policies and practices described in this proxy statement.
+We currently submit a say-on-pay proposal to our stockholders every year.